 Bathroom radiators come in a wide variety of shapes, sizes, materials and types and it can be difficult to know what to choose.
 The decision to purchase a particular type of bathroom radiator takes into account personal taste, budget, space considerations, safety, timescale for installation, energy efficiency and many other factors.

 Getting it right could mean that your bathroom is always toasty warm and cosy.
-However, getting it wrong can result in the room feeling chilly and unwelcoming when you step out of the bath or shower - especially in winter.
-While there are many varieties of bathroom heaters, within each group there are essentially two main categories – radiant heat and forced air.
+However, getting it wrong can result in the room feeling chilly and unwelcoming when you step out of the bath or shower – especially in winter.
+While there are many varieties of bathroom radiators, within each group there are essentially two main categories – those that provide radiant heat and those that use forced air.

 In a forced air heating system the bathroom is warmed through the application of hot air.
 The system pulls air from the room, draws it over the heat exchanger and returns it warmer than before.
 Types of forced air heaters which can commonly be found in bathrooms include panel heaters (which are fitted to the wall) and free-standing heaters, as well as certain types of heater and exhaust fan combination units.